309thEDDGE/weave/CONTRIBUTING.md

 Changes to this repository should always be done through pull requests.
 Anyone is welcome to submit a pull request to be reviewed for merging into the main branch.
 However, these changes may not always be accepted by the owners of the repository.
 <br>
 <br>
-- 1. Clone the repository in your local environment using `git clone <repository url>`
+- 1. Clone the repository in your local environment using `git clone`
 <br>
 - 2.